sweet-research-group/sweet-research-group.github.io/team/index.md

 **Undergraduate Students**

-- Phillip Kim'29, with us from Fall 2025 to Summer 2026, Lehigh University, Research Topic: _"Understanding Effects of Virtual Reality on Gait using Electromyography Sensors"_ poster presentation at Research Expo Lehigh University, 2026
+- Phillip Kim '29, with us from Fall 2025 to Summer 2026, Lehigh University, Research Topic: _"Understanding Effects of Virtual Reality on Gait using Electromyography Sensors"_, poster presentation at Research Expo Lehigh University, 2026